episanty/RB-SFA/README.md

 © Emilio Pisanty, 2014-2015

 RB-SFA is a compact and flexible Mathematica package for calculating High Harmonic Generation emission within the Strong Field Approximation.
-It combines Mathematica's analytical integration capabilities with its numerical calculation capacities to offer a fast and user-friendly plug-and-play solver for calculating harmonic spectra and other properties.
+It combines Mathematica's analytical integration capabilities with its numerical calculation capacities to offer a fast and user-friendly plug-and-play solver for calculating HHG spectra and other properties.
 In addition, it can calculate first-order nondipole corrections to the SFA results to evaluate the effect of the driving laser's magnetic field on harmonic spectra.

 The name RB-SFA comes from its first application (as Rotating Bicircular High Harmonic Generation in the Strong field Approximation) but the code is general so RB-SFA just stands for itself now.
 This first application was used to calculate the polarization properties of the harmonics produced by multi-colour circularly polarized fields, as reported in the paper